Tom David Wilson teaches composition at the Royal Conservatoire of Scotland.

-Tom David Wilson was born in Manchester in 1957.
-In the 1970’s he was a student at the Birmingham Conservatoire where he studied composition with Andrew Downs.
-In the 1980’s he was a student at Goldsmiths College, London University where he spent five years studying composition with Melanie Dakin and Edward Gregson.
-For ten years he was Head of Woodwind and Tutor for Academic Music at Uppingham School in Rutland but since 1989 he has lived in Scotland where he teaches composition at the R.C.S. and at St. Mary’s Music School in Edinburgh.
+Tom was born in Manchester in 1957.
+In the 1970s, he was a student at the Birmingham Conservatoire where he studied composition with Andrew Downs.
+In the 1980s, he was a student at Goldsmiths, University of London, where he spent five years studying composition with Melanie Dakin and Edward Gregson.
+For ten years, he was Head of Woodwind and Tutor for Academic Music at Uppingham School in Rutland.
+Since 1989, Tom has lived in Glasgow and Musselburgh where he teaches composition at the Royal Conservatoire of Scotland and St. Mary’s Music School in Edinburgh.

 Listen to Tom’s work: